Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 has a recent [blog post](https://blog.openai.com/openai-baselines-ppo/) explaining it.

-To train the Agents within the Ball Balance environment, we will be using the Python package.
+To train the agents within the Ball Balance environment, we will be using the Python package.
 We have provided a convenient script called `mlagents-learn` which accepts arguments used to configure both training and inference phases.